fipl-hse/2020-2-level-ctlr/docs/scrapper.md

 > IMPORTANT: ensure you have enough seeds in your configuration file to get at least 100
 > articles in your dataset.
 100 is a required number of papers for the final part of the
 > course.

+# Stage 8.
+Make your crawler a real recursive crawler (Stages 0-8 are required to get the mark 10)

+Crawlers used in production or even just for collection of documents from a website should be much more robust and tricky than what you have implemented during previous steps.
+To name a few challenges:

+1. content is not in HTML.
+Yes, it can happen that your website is an empty HTML by default and content appears dynamically when you click, scroll, etc. For example, many pages have so called virtual scroll, when new content appears when you scroll the page.
+You can think of feed in VKontakte, for example.
+1. web sites defense against your crawler.
+Even if data is public, your crawler that sends thousands of requests produces huge load on the server and exposes risks for business continuity.
+   Therefore, websites may reject too many traffic from suspicious origins.
+1. there is no way to specify seed URLs - due to size, budget constraints.
+Imagine, you need to collect 100k articles of the Wikipedia.
+Do you think you are able to copy-paste enough seeds?
+How about the task of collection 1M articles?
+1. software and hardware limitations and accidents.
+Imagine, you have your crawler running for 24 hours and it crashes.
+If you have not mitigated this risk, you lose everything and need to re-start your crawler.

+And we are not talking about such objective challenges as impossibility of building universal crawlers.

+Therefore, your stage 8 is about addressing some of these questions.
+In particular, you need to implement your crawler in a recursive manner: you provide a single seed url of your newspaper, and it visits every page of the website and collects *all* articles from the website.
+You need to make a child of `Crawler` class and name it `CrawlerRecursive`.
+Follow interface of Crawler.

+A required addition is an ability to stop crawler at any time.
+When it is started again, it continues search and crawling process without repetitions.

+> HINT: think of storing intermediate information in one or few files?
+What information do you
+> need to store?